Pet Insurance in Canada. What You Need To Know.

 - Maximum annual payout limits: the total amount the policy will pay for all claims submitted in a policy year.
 Some policies offer unlimited payouts but are typically more costly while others offer a fixed maximum annual payout.
 For example, PHI Direct’s $10,000 coverage is typically enough coverage for 99% of pets in a given year and helps to keep costs lower.
 You will find other payout limits (or no limit at all) from other pet insurance companies.
 For example, as well as our $10,000 annual coverage we also offer a $5,000 option which costs less per month – but of course, has a lower maximum annual coverage threshold.

-- Deductible: this is the amount you are responsible for paying before your pet insurance provider starts reimbursing you.
-At PHI Direct, we currently offer only one low deductible option of $200 per year.
+- Pet Insurance Deductible: this is the amount you are responsible for paying before your pet insurance provider starts reimbursing you.
+At PHI Direct, we currently offer one low deductible option of $200 per year.
 This helps to ensure that PHI Direct members can see payouts from us earlier than with some other pet insurance providers.
-For example, on a veterinary bill of $500, we would start paying our share of the costs from dollar $201.
+For example, on a veterinary bill of $500, we would start covering our share of the costs from dollar $201.
 If the deductible had already been met for that policy year, then it would be from the very first dollar!
 Remember though, most policy deductibles reset every year so having a higher deductible makes it less likely that your pet insurance will cover your eligible veterinary costs on a per-year basis.

 - Reimbursement percentage: this represents the percentage of the bill the pet insurance policy will pay after the deductible is met, up to the maximum annual amount.
 For example, PHI Direct currently offers 80% reimbursement on eligible payouts (after the deductible has been met) but you will find some insurers who offer different percentages and this can be a major factor in your monthly pet insurance costs.